ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/tutorials/deposit-and-withdraw-cover.md

 By the end of this tutorial, you will be able to:

-- Deposit XRP as first-loss capital into a `LoanBroker` entry.
+- Deposit an MPT as first-loss capital into a `LoanBroker` entry.
 - Check the available cover balance in the loan broker's pseudo-account.
 - Withdraw first-loss capital from a `LoanBroker` entry.